 Using the wrong drying materials might be even worse and not the way to avoid scratching car paint.
 Old bath towels have a rough texture that creates thousands of tiny scratches across your paint, especially on dark-coloured cars, where every swirl mark shows up like a neon sign.
 Don’t try to wipe off stubborn dirt spots with your drying towel, either.
 This contaminates the towel and turns it into sandpaper against your paint.

-The fix: Invest in quality microfiber towels designed for cars, or even better, get a car blow dryer or use a leaf blower for contact-free drying.
-When you do use towels, work in straight lines following the car’s natural airflow pattern, never in circles.
-And if you encounter stubborn spots that didn’t come off during washing, leave them for a clay bar treatment.
-Never try to scrub them off during drying.
+To address “How do I dry my car without scratching it?”
+The key is investing in quality microfiber towels designed for cars, or even better, get a car blow dryer or use a leaf blower for contact-free drying… Never try to scrub them off during drying.

-- Wash your wheels first with separate tools, as you don’t want brake dust anywhere near your paint.
+• Wash your wheels first with separate tools, as you don’t want brake dust near your paint.

-- Use plenty of soap as it’s lubrication that protects your paint from scratches.
+• Use plenty of soap as a lubricant that protects your paint from scratches.

-- Rinse your wash mitt frequently in your soap bucket.
-When the water starts looking murky, it’s time for fresh soap.
+• Rinse your wash mitt frequently in your soap bucket.

-Whether you wash your car yourself or decide that a professional service is worth the investment (which it certainly is), use the above information to make better decisions and take the time to learn how to wash a car properly.
+Whether you wash your car yourself or decide that a professional hand car wash is worth the investment (which it certainly is), use the above information to make better decisions.
+If you are ready for a truly flawless finish, consider the peace of mind of a Magic Car Wash service.
+We have multiple convenient locations in Melbourne, Perth, Hobart, and Brisbane.
+Protect your investment today!